Tom Brumley: Early life

 Brumley was born on December 11, 1935, in Stella, Missouri, the third of six children.
 His father was Albert E. Brumley, a composer and music publisher who wrote over 700 gospel songs, including "I'll Fly Away" and "Turn Your Radio On".
-The father was member of the Nashville Songwriters Hall of Fame(1970) and the Gospel Music Hall of Fame(1972).
+The father was a member of the Nashville Songwriters Hall of Fame (1970) and the Gospel Music Hall of Fame (1972).
 All six of his children played musical instruments but the father, who had an eighth grade education, made sure his children were well-rounded; they played sports as well as music and they all worked in the family business assembling songbooks in Powell, Missouri.

 Tom started playing the bass as a teenager with his brothers Al, Bill, Bob and Jackson who formed "The Brumley Brothers Band" that performed at pie suppers and local music festivals.
 Tom received his first steel guitar by mail-order in 1954.
 He played jobs using it without knowing how to tune it, using a straight E major.
 He met a steel player in Joplin, Missouri who showed him how to tune to an C6 tuning.
 To learn new steel guitar "licks" Brumley listened to Nashville's Grand Ole Opry regularly and duplicated what he heard on the radio.
 One such broadcast featured Bud Isaacs.
 Brumley said "I turned my bar every way in the world, but I couldn't duplicate his sound".
 It wasn't until Isaacs played live in Joplin, Missouri, that Brumley went backstage and saw his first pedal steel guitar.
 Isaacs let him play it.
 The pedals altered the pitch of certain strings allowing notes and chords that were impossible to achieve on the lap steel that Brumley had been playing.

 He served two years in the United States Army, stationed in Germany, and during that period he decided to pursue a career as a musician.
 He worked at his father's music publishing company after completing his military service.